francosodoxo/final-reality-francosodoxo/README.md

 and weapons that thier characters can equip to attack enemies.

-On one hand, the enemies and the characters are abstracted in AbstractUnit using the public interface IUnit and the characters are abstracted in a AbstractUnit's subclass called AbstractCharacter too.
+On one hand, the enemies and the characters are abstracted in AbstractUnit using the public interface IUnit, and the characters are abstracted in a AbstractUnit's subclass called AbstractCharacter too.
 This second abstact class implements the public interface ICharacter.
 On the other hand, the weapons are abstracted to AbstractWeapon class that implements the IWeapon interface.

-The characters are compared in all its properties but the turns queue.
+The characters are compared in all its properties, but the turns queue.